USPS Commercial Plus Pricing (CPP)

 USPS

 USPS offers CPP as its deepest discount tier.
-Qualification traditionally required high monthly volume, but authorized shipping platforms like I'd Ship That provide CPP-equivalent rates to all users regardless of individual volume.
+Qualification traditionally required high monthly volume, but authorized shipping platforms like I'd Ship That provide CPP-equivalent rates to all users regardless of individual volume, with no subscription and no minimums.
+You see the full price before you buy, with every fee shown up front.

 FedEx